MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api.md

 Snapshots can be used for and by both sessions and web service APIs.
 You can create a snapshot to freeze a session in time and then use it when consuming a web service.

 >[!Important]
->For optimal performance, consider the size of the snapshot carefully.
+>For optimal performance, consider the size of the snapshot carefully especially when publishing a service.
 Before creating a snapshot, ensure that keep only those workspace objects you need and purge the rest.
 And, in the event that you only need a single object, consider passing that object alone itself instead of using a snapshot.

 These APIs allow you to create and manage session snapshots.
 There are additional snapshot APIs in the [session group](#sessionsnapshots).